crisrod34/ECE183DA/README.md

 In order to run the paperbot simulation:
   - Run the file named xXXXXX

-In order to run the seegway simulation:
+In order to run the segway simulation:
   - Run the file named xXXXXX